 If you want to learn more about what is required for companies in terms of labeling for food allergies, I recommend familiarizing yourself with the FDA guidelines.
 Just know going in, there are loopholes.

 Hidden Sources of Milk and Dairy

-Now that you have a little primer on dairy itself, let’s look at hidden sources of dairy.
-We consider these sources “hidden” as most people wouldn’t think, “oh, that has dairy in it”.
+Now that you have a little primer on dairy and milk, let’s look at hidden sources of milk.
+I consider these sources “hidden” as most people wouldn’t think, “oh, that has milk in it”.

 - Baby Formula